 Children First Act 2015

-The Children First Act 2015 was enacted on 19th November 2015 and will be fully commenced by December 2017.
+The Children First Act 2015 was enacted on 19th November 2015 and was fully commenced on 11 December 2017.
 The Act places additional obligations on providers of certain services to children.
-While the Department has very limited direct interaction with children, in order to ensure we meet our obligations under the Act and under Children First Guidelines generally, the Department is developing a Child Protection and Welfare Policy for all staff and will publish this Policy here when finalised.
+While the Department has very limited direct interaction with children, in order to ensure we meet our obligations under the Act and under Children First Guidelines generally, the Department is developing a Child Safeguarding Statement and Sectoral Implementation Plan and will publish these here when finalised.

 You can find the full text of the Children First Act 2015 on the Oireachtas website.